daniel29han/projects/README.md

 <br><br>

 ### `text processing`
-- Cleaned the questions of punctuations, contractions, stopwords (i.e. words that do not contribute to the sentiment of a document such as 'a(n)', 'is'), etc.
+- Cleaned the questions of punctuations, contractions, stopwords (i.e. words that do not contribute to the sentiment of a document such as 'a(n)', 'is'), etc.<br><br>
 - Through further processing techniques, converted each question in the dataset into 'tokens' of words (i.e., Tokenization), which is a more ideal form for exploratory data analysis and modelling.<br><br>
 *Questions before Processing*<br>
 ![Screenshot 2022-08-14 093106](https://user-images.githubusercontent.com/53546728/184539462-7063abab-2328-4973-964b-ef2d2891f99e.jpg) <br><br>